peter-evans/create-pull-request/docs/concepts-guidelines.md

           token: ${{ steps.generate-token.outputs.token }}
 ```

-### Running in a container
+### Running in a container or on self-hosted runners

-This action can be run inside a container by installing the action's dependencies either in the Docker image itself, or during the workflow.
+This action can be run inside a container, or on [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners), by installing the necessary dependencies.

-The action requires `git` to be installed and on the `PATH`.
+This action requires `git` to be installed and on the `PATH`.
 Note that `actions/checkout` requires Git 2.18 or higher to be installed, otherwise it will just download the source of the repository instead of cloning it.

+The following examples of running in a container show the dependencies being installed during the workflow, but they could also be pre-installed in a custom image.

 **Alpine container example:**
 ```yml